Photography and Videography Business Insurance

 Inland marine insurance for photographers and videographers

-Inland marine insurance provides coverage for business property, such as products, tools, and equipment, while it’s in transit over land or stored at an off-site location.
+Inland marine insurance provides coverage for business property, such as video and photography equipment, while it’s in transit over land or stored at an off-site location.

 Protect your camera equipment wherever you go

-A form of commercial property insurance, inland marine insurance helps photographers and videographers recover the cost of lost, stolen, and damaged items.
+A form of commercial property insurance, inland marine insurance coverage helps photographers and videographers recover the cost of lost or stolen items, as well as equipment that suffers property damage.

-Because photo and video shoots take place at different locations, you need a policy that can cover your equipment wherever you bring it.
+Because photo and video shoots take place at different locations, you need gear insurance that can cover your equipment wherever you bring it.
 For example, if your camera gear is stolen at the park where you were shooting a wedding, inland marine insurance can pay for the cost of replacement.

 • Cameras brought to a photo shoot